Electric vehicles

 EV benefits

-Australian drivers travel on average around 33km a day.
+Australian drivers travel around 33-38km a day, and many EVs have a battery range exceeding 300km.
 Given that charging stations are becoming more available, EVs are an increasingly viable and convenient solution in cities, towns and major holiday destinations.
 There are a range of benefits to driving electric, including:

 - Reduced fuel costs and higher efficiency